 In the elevator, I’m reeling.
 He did it again?!
 He’s had someone else in my house?
 Just what part of don’t-invite-strangers-into-my-home doesn’t he get?
 No. Riccardo’s not stupid.
-He’s just acting like it, trying to impose his will on my territory.
-Pissing all over my boundaries?
+He’s just acting like it, trying to piss all over my boundaries?
 I’m the wrong one, boo.
 And I can’t wait to tell him!
 The elevator door opens and I step into the vestibule.
 Hold up.
 Something stinks.
 I put the key in the lock and open the front door.
-“What’s that I’m smelling in here?”
+“What is that funky smell?”

 Hef is in the living room, in a fresh pair of pj’s, holding onto an enormous glass bong.
 I can see from here how lit he is.
 Wow.
 He truly enjoys the ganja life.
 A lot more than I ever realized.
 Several beat-up cardboard boxes are scattered across the floor and a guitar leans against my coffee table.
 I’m relieved to see the Lysol spray and a roll of paper towels nearby.
 But wait.
-“What is that you’re cooking?”
+“What are you cooking?”
 I ask again.
 He nods towards the kitchen.
 “Check it out.”